hanicinecm/pygmol/README.rst

 The ``[dev]`` extra installs (apart from the package dependencies) also several development-related packages, such as ``pytest``, ``coverage``, ``ipython``, or ``black``.
-The unit tests and run tests can then be executed by running (from the project root directory)
+The unit tests can then be executed, as well as the suite of run tests and documentation tests, by running (from the project root directory)

 .. code-block:: bash

-    pytest --cov
+    pytest [--cov]
     pytest run_tests
+    pytest docs

 respectively.